solidi/learning-notes/mentoring/writing-ideas.md

   1. Organizational engineering.
   1. Fairness, impact to other lives.
   1. Investor attitude.
+  1. COPs, COAs, and the three powers, partnerships.
   1. Trust, respect, having their back.
   1. Ender: all the books and the followers.
 1. Meta becomes more important.